koltyakov/pgcopy/README.md

   --include "users,orders,products"
 ```

-For network-bound transfers, combine `--copy-pipe` with `--compress` to significantly boost throughput (commonly multiple times faster on high-latency links).
+For network-bound transfers, combine `--copy-pipe` with `--compress` to improve throughput on high-latency links.

 ### Table Filtering